mobify/pinny/README.md

 ## License

 _MIT License.
-Bellows is Copyright © 2014 Mobify.
+Pinny is Copyright © 2014 Mobify.
 It is free software and may be redistributed under the terms specified in the LICENSE file._